TrumanGIT/True-North/README.md

 V Key = Power Attack key, change via the BFCO MCM menu.

-Caps Lock – Open the quick menu.
+Caps Lock (left directional pad button for controllers) – Open the quick menu.
-While holding Caps Lock:
- • Click on items in your inventory while holding capos lock to assign them for quick access.
- • Press M to open a new menu.
- • Press N to add a new slot to that menu.
 (change quick menu menu key by going to whereeverYouDownloadedThisModlist\True North\mods\Wheeler - Quick Action Wheel Of Skyrim\SKSE\Plugins\wheeler\Controls.ini)

 SPACE Key - in addition to jumping, holding space allows you character to climb anything withing reach (out of combat only)

 ↑ Arrow Key – Enable or disable the camera preset.

-↓ Arrow Key – Command all followers to stop or wait.
+↓ Arrow Key – Command all followers to stop or wait. (can change in nethors follower framework MCM settings in game)

 Page Up – Interact with NPCs from a distance.